ansible/ansible/docsite/rst/playbooks2.rst

 get evaluated, but the conditional is applied to each and every task::

     - include: tasks/sometasks.yml
-      when_string: 'reticulating splines' in $output
+      when_string: "'reticulating splines' in $output"

 Conditional Imports
 ```````````````````